-Are you trying to accomplish a New Year or New Start health resolution like losing weight or eating less processed, junk food by yourself, on your own?
-You’ll have a much better chance of sticking to or making it if you can talk about it, get the support, assistance of friends and families, and feel accountable to them.
+Are you trying to accomplish a New Year or New Start Health resolution like losing weight or eating less processed, junk food by yourself, on your own?
+If so, you’ll have a much better chance of sticking to and making it if you can talk about the issue, get support and assistance from friends and families, and be accountable to them.

-Tell your family, friends and coworkers what your health resolution is.
-Surround yourself with people who share the same healthy goals.
-Form your own personal team of supporters.
-Invite them to help you keep you on track and be accountable.
+Tell your family, friends and coworkers what your Health Resolution/Goal is.
+Surround yourself with people who share the same Health Goals.
+Form your own personal partner or team of supporters.
+Invite them to help keep you on track and be accountable.

 3 Make a Health Action Plan or Behavior Contract not only for yourself, but help someone with creating theirs.
 See Action Plans and Behavior Contracts in Resources www.maxfulfillment.com/healthmodel/.

-If we are really going to change and be successful, a goal or great idea can’t be abstract, vague or a generality.
-It must have action steps, time lines, completion dates and accountability.
+If we are serious and determined to change and be successful, a goal or great idea can’t be abstract, vague or a generality.
+It must have action steps, timelines, completion dates and accountability.
 For example, turn losing 50 lbs in a year into a SMART goal that makes actions specific, measurable, attainable, realistic, and time-specific, such as:

 <> Go for a 20-minute walk during my lunch break on Mondays, Wednesdays, and Thursdays.

 4 Cutting out vs Putting Something In Its Place

 The first thought or approach to a New Year or New Start Health Resolution/Goal might be cutting out something bad or that is not good for you.
 But it could be the other way around and just working in something more healthier and more nutritious to your diet.
 Instead of vowing to never eat chocolate again, just include more protein in your diet or eat a vegetable with every meal.